 (i) Québécois French

-You even get bonus points if you clear a French test like TEF Canada, TCF Canada, or TEF or TCF Quebec.
+You even receive bonus points if you pass a French test such as TEF Canada, TCF Canada, TEF, or TCF Quebec.

 Québécois French has distinctive features.
 It varies in pronunciation, words, and some grammatical structures.
 The sound includes vowel nasalization and unique intonation patterns.

-Quebecois have a distinct way of pronouncing certain consonants, mainly “t” and “d.”
+Quebecois have a distinct pronunciation of certain consonants, primarily “t” and “d.”
 When these letters come before “u,” they speak with an “s” or “z” sound.

-Quebecois and Parisian French have minor vocabulary differences, but the sound disparities are much more noticeable.
+Quebecois and Parisian French differ in vocabulary, but the sound differences are much more pronounced.

-This variant of Quebec retains the archaic features of French, including the use of the “tu” form of address and the preservation of older French terms, such as Old French and the English language, which have influenced it.
+This variant of Quebec retains archaic features of French, including the use of the “tu” form of address and the preservation of older French terms, as well as English influences.

-Joual is a type of French language that working-class neighborhoods of Quebec speak informally.
+Joual is a variety of French spoken informally in working-class neighborhoods of Quebec.

 (ii) Acadian French

 Acadian French is spoken in the Acadian regions of Canada.
-It is helpful mainly in New Brunswick and certain parts of Nova Scotia, Prince Edward Island, and Maine, USA.
+It is most helpful in New Brunswick and in certain parts of Nova Scotia, Prince Edward Island, and Maine, USA.

-It has distinct attributes that set it apart from other French dialects.
-The sounds are unique, with deviations in vowels and consonant pronunciation.
+It has distinct characteristics that distinguish it from other French dialects.
+The sounds are unique, with deviations in vowel and consonant pronunciation.

-Acadian French speakers may use specific expressions and vocabulary not typically used in other dialects.
+Acadian French speakers may employ expressions and vocabulary not commonly found in other dialects.
 The dialect focuses strongly on maritime and rural themes.

 There is also Chiac, which is Creole—a blend of English and French.
 This differs from Acadian French and is often considered a form of Franglais.